rust-lang/rust/text/0000-language-semver.md

 # Detailed design

-The detailed design is broken into two major section: how to address soundness changes, and how to address other, opt-in style changes.
+The detailed design is broken into two major sections: how to address soundness changes, and how to address other, opt-in style changes.
 We do not discuss non-breaking changes here, since obviously those are safe.